 Based on ongoing monitoring projects in which the authors of this issue are involved, the first accounts on TikTok and Instagram were identified through an initially unstructured search.
 Based on the comments left under posts by well-known male actors, accounts of women and girls were gradually identified using a snowball system.
 Based on these, further accounts were identified in a second step: This was done on the one hand through suggestions offered by the Instagram and TikTok platforms based on their algorithms.
 On the other hand, accounts were selected and, where appropriate, included in the primary consideration that followed the first accounts identified on social media.
-In total, 30 accounts on TikTok and 30 accounts on Instagram were identified through this method.
-Each account selected at this time had to meet the following criteria:
+In total, 30 accounts on TikTok and 30 accounts selected at this time had to meet the following criteria: